 where P = power in watts, W = the work done in joules and T = the time of measurement.
 Since energy is often defined as the ability to do work, let's substitute energy E for work and rearrange the equation:

 E = PT

-Thus, the electrical energy used is the electrical power times the time.
-If we measure the electrical power as kilowatts and the time as hours, we get the energy used by an electrical system in terms of kilowatt-hours.
+Thus, the electric energy used is the electric power times the time.
+If we measure the electric power as kilowatts and the time as hours, we get the energy used by an electric system in terms of kilowatt-hours.
 That is the unit of measurement the electric company uses when determining your bill.

 Calculating your electric bill